hosam-hubspire/react-native-upload/example/README.md

 # Chunked Upload Example

-This is an example React Native app demonstrating the `react-native-chunk-upload` package with an AWS S3 backend server and LocalStack support for local development.
+This is an example React Native app demonstrating the `react-native-upload` package with an AWS S3 backend server and LocalStack support for local development.

 ## Structure